 Matt was recently named Business Review's 2012 CFO of the Year.

-Samantha graduated from the Fashion Institute of Technology with a bachelor’s degree in Advertising, Marketing, & Communications in 2011.
-During her time at FIT, she gained experience in Wedding & Event Planning while interning for Swank Productions in New York City, and Christine Wheat Special Events Firm, LCC in the Capital Region.
-Upon Graduation, she began her career as an Event Planner with the Van Patten Golf Club in Clifton Park.
-Samantha joined the Mazzone Hospitality team in July 2016, responsible for corporate functions at Glen Sanders, Key Hall, Proctors Theater, and The Schenectady Armory.
+Samantha graduated from the Fashion Institute of Technologoy with a Bachelor's Degree in Advertising, Markteting & Communications in 2011.
+During her time at FIT, she gained experience in Wedding & Event Planning while interning for Swank Productions in New York City and Christine Wheat Special Events Firm, LLC in the Capital Region.
+Upon graduation, she began her career as an Event Planner with the Van Patten Golf Club in Clifton Park.
+Samantha joined the Mazzone Hospitality team in July 2016 and is responsible for planning corporate functions at Glen Sanders Mansion, Key Hall, Proctors Theater and The Schenectady Armory

 BIO Coming Soon!